ArduPilot/ardupilot_wiki/plane/source/docs/a-high-quality-bixler-1-1-build.rst

 #.
 I will also use Welder's Glue for assembling the foam air frame
    and building an access door in the fuselage.

-**The APM flight controller mounted on the plate: (Pictured are the stock cables to the GPS.
+**The APM autopilot mounted on the plate: (Pictured are the stock cables to the GPS.
 I actually used longer 30cm cables)**

 .. image:: ../images/Bixler-build-11.jpg